 The climate of Indiana is continental, influenced mainly by eastward-moving cold polar and warm gulf air masses.
 The low-pressure centers formed by the interaction of these air masses are the major sources of Indiana precipitation.
-Spring and early summer are normally the wettest periods of the year, as storm systems tap moisture from the Gulf of Mexico and travel across Indiana.
+Spring and early summer are normally the wettest periods of the year as storm systems tap moisture from the Gulf of Mexico and travel across Indiana.
 Early fall is generally the driest period.
 Seasonal patterns may vary geographically, particularly in the summer when isolated thunderstorms are common and during the winter when lake-effect snows can affect northern Indiana.
 The average annual precipitation ranges geographically from 37 inches in northern Indiana to 46 inches in southern Indiana (fig. 2).
 Snowfall accounts for 2 to 7 inches of the average annual precipitation, with the greatest amount of snowfall in northern Indiana (Clark, 1980).

-An "overall picture" of precipitation patterns in Indiana during the 2003 water year is presented in table 1.
-Table 1 shows monthly precipitation by Indiana climate division (fig. 1) during the 2003 water year, expressed as percentage of the mean monthly precipitation for 1971-2000 (mean monthly precipitation for 1971-2000 was obtained from the Midwest Climate Center, http://mcc.sws.uiuc.edu).
-For purposes of this discussion, mean precipitation for 1971-2000 is termed "normal".
-Table 1 can be viewed as a record by month and geographic area of precipitation departures from normal.
+An overall picture of precipitation patterns in Indiana during the 2005 Water Year is presented in table 1.
+Monthly precipitation by Indiana climate division (fig. 1) is expressed as percentage of the mean monthly precipitation for 1971-2000 (Midwest Climate Center, http://mcc.sws.uiuc.edu).
+For purposes of this discussion, mean precipitation for 1971 through 2000 is termed "normal."
+Table 1 can be viewed as a record by month and by geographic area of precipitation departures from normal.